algon-320/toyterm/README.md

 # toyterm

-toyterm is a toy terminal emulator.
+toyterm is a toy terminal emulator for Linux.

 ![screenshot01.png](docs/screenshot01.png)